yingfc/cse403/README.md

 > **Note**
 > The database instance hosted on GCP will often-times be turned off to save money for your dev account, if any course staff wants to try out DubMap, please ping Yingfan on Slack.

+> **Note**
+> We currently only support CSE courses in our database.
+So don't be surprised when you get no response from non-CSE class.

 #### To obtain the source code, run the command `git clone git@github.com:yingfc/cse403.git` to clone the entire project to your local machine.
 #### Backend SparkJava Server (Live!!!)
 > **Note**